-The Newman Choristers is a dedicated group of singers and musicians who lead the music during Sunday Mass on campus as well as perform at other campus events.
-Rehearsal takes place on Sundays prior to the 4:30 p.m.
-Mass.
-Call 860.768.4899 for information about joining Newman Choristers.
+The Newman Choristers are a dedicated group of singers and musicians who lead the music during the Sunday Mass at the center as well as perform at other campus and community events.
+Students of all faiths and abilities are encouraged to join.
+For more information please email uhacatholicmin@aol.com or call 860.216.1254.